-Are your students still making Spanish flashcards on index cards?
+Are your students still making their own Spanish flashcards?

 I sure hope not!
-Here are the problems with index cards.
+Here are the problems with student-made Spanish flashcards.

 - They don’t have visual cues.